aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 ### ProcessEvents

 A significant part of the processing in IdentityIQ is based on life cycle events. `processEvents` command is the way to help you test the correctness of your events configuration.
-It is basically similar to running Identity refresh task with `processTriggers` option checked with filter set for the [testIdentity](https://itestf.atlassian.net/wiki/spaces/ITF/pages/14942210/ITF+Documentation#Main-test-identity).
+It is basically similar to running Identity refresh task with `processTriggers` option checked with filter set for the [testIdentity].
 After running refresh command will check if there is a task result present with the name starting with `triggerName` attribute + “:” + name of the test identity.
 If such task result is found, command execution is considered successful.
 It throws otherwise.
 Command will timeout waiting for the task result after 20 seconds.

 Internally, command uses `Identitizer` with “processEvents” enabled.
 Command launches lifecycle’s configured workflow synchronously.